54sword/mongoose-ref-query/readme.md

 **Will probably change!!!** When searching strings, by default it does a partial, case-insensitive match.
 (Which is not the default in MongoDB.)

+## Current Limitations

+Can't check if string is empty.

 ## Usage

 Apply the plugin to any schema in the usual Mongoose fashion: